svc-bi-concepts/test-mkdocs/docs/fivetran-setup.md

     ![Snowflake Data](./assets/screenshots/ftSetup/ftSetup19.png)

-!!! note "Turn Fivetran Sync off"
+!!! note "Disable Fivetran Sync"
     Feel free to turn off the sync on the top right corner. ``ENABLED`` should be switched to ``PAUSED``.